Primary Navigation Mobile

 Anticipate and plan ahead

-Looking as far down the road as possible gives you advanced warning of slowing traffic, approaching corners, junctions, red traffic lights and anything else that might cause you to hit the brakes.
-And we’ve already established that braking is inefficient.
+Looking as far down the road as possible gives you advanced warning of slowing traffic, approaching corners, junctions, red traffic lights and anything else that might cause you to hit the brakes – which we’ve already established is inefficient.

 By spotting those advanced warnings, you can anticipate what the cars immediately in front of you are going to do and plan your response.
-If you see a car has started braking 200 yards up the road, you can back off the throttle and potentially slow enough to not need the brakes.
-While the car immediately in front of you jabs their brakes on at the last moment.
+If you see a car has started braking 200 yards up the road, you can back off the throttle and potentially slow enough to not need to brake yourself.
+Meanwhile, the car immediately in front of you jabs on their brakes at the last moment, wasting fuel.

 Use your car’s cylinder deactivation